metal3d/katenary/README.md

 - Services with "image" section (cannot work with "build" section)
 - **Named Volumes** are transformed to persistent volume claims - note that local volume will break the transformation to Helm Chart because there is (for now) no way to make it working (see below for resolution)
 - if `ports` and/or `expose` section, katenary will create Services and bind the port to the corresponding container port
-- `depends_on` will add init containers to wait for the depending service (using the first port)
+- `depends_on` will add init containers to wait for the depending on service (using the first port)
-- `env_file` list will create a configMap object per environemnt file (⚠ todo: the "to-service" label doesn't work with configMap for now)
+- `env_file` list will create a configMap object per environemnt file (⚠ to-do: the "to-service" label doesn't work with configMap for now)
 - some labels can help to bind values, for example:
-    - `katenary.io/ingress: 80` will expose the port 80 in a ingress
+    - `katenary.io/ingress: 80` will expose the port 80 in an ingress
-    - `katenary.io/mapenv: |`: allow to map environment to something else than the given value in the compose file
+    - `katenary.io/mapenv: |`: allow mapping environment to something else than the given value in the compose file

 Exemple of a possible `docker-compose.yaml` file: